coursera-stud/tmdb_demo/README.md

 Movie overlay info popups can also be closed using <esc>

 Initial focus is on the title search.
 When focus is there, the title search button is assgned the <enter> key.
-I.e. a user who loads the page can search usign only the keyboard.